tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Windows(C SHARP)/ITRTCCloud(C SHAPP)_intl_en.md

 __Overview__

 This API will push a command to Tencent Cloud's relay server, and Tencent Cloud will push the current channel of audio/video to your specified RTMP push address.
-If you have enabled the "automatic relayed LVB" feature on the feature configuration page in the TRTC [Console](https://console.cloud.tencent.com/rav/), each channel of image in the room will have a default CDN address.
+If you have enabled the "automatic relayed LVB" feature on the feature configuration page in the TRTC Console, each channel of image in the room will have a default CDN address.
 Therefore, this feature is required only if you need to configure multiple CDN providers.
 As relaying an individual channel of image to LVB CDN is meaningless, this feature is usually used with On-Cloud MixTranscoding, i.e., `setMixTranscodingConfig` is used to mix multiple image channels to one channel and then relay it.

->?Notes on relayed push:
+>Notes on relayed push:
->- By default, audio/video streams can be relayed only to the Tencent Cloud RTMP [push address](https://intl.cloud.tencent.com/document/product/267/32720).
+>- By default, audio/video streams can be relayed only to the Tencent Cloud RTMP [push address](https://intl.cloud.tencent.com/document/product/267/32480).
 To relay streams to other cloud services, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) to contact us.
 >- If you call this function, only your own channel of image will be relayed to the specified RTMP push address by default.
 Therefore, this API usually needs to be used together with `setMixTranscodingConfig`.
->- If you have enabled the "automatic relayed LVB" feature on the feature configuration page in the TRTC [Console](https://console.cloud.tencent.com/rav/), each channel of image in the room will have a default CDN address.
+>- If you have enabled the "automatic relayed LVB" feature on the feature configuration page in the TRTC Console, each channel of image in the room will have a default CDN address.
 Therefore, this feature is required only if you need to configure multiple CDN providers.

 ### stopPublishCDNStream